 4. Improve Customer Retention

-It is nice to see prospects become customers.
-Maintaining and forging long-term, mutually beneficial relationships is the ultimate aim.
+Maintaining and forging long-term, mutually beneficial customer relationships is always your ultimate aim.

 You will have better business analysis and will be able to predict business-driven problems involving at-risk accounts.
 You can also use your experience to guide product growth (for example, if you can consider your customers implementing a solution that you might offer).

 Knowing who uses competing products or technologies will create ways to gain market share by encouraging the targeting of the right customer base.

 Many of these advantages and other targets are related to consumer satisfaction (upselling, cross-selling, extension, and expansion opportunities).
 They can be realized with the proper implementation of strategic segmentation, which is why so many businesses have already integrated digital analytics into their marketing and customer research efforts.

 Technographic and firmographic data aren’t an end in themselves.
 However, they are critical components of customer experience and client engagement in the modern age.
 If firmographic data and technographics are supported by buyer’s intent data, then your team can master the art of segmenting and selling in the B2B landscape.